DjCtavia/PartyMe-Old/README.md

 ## Description

-PartyMe is a mod that was created for the game DayZ created by Bohemia Interractive.
+**PartyMe** is a mod that was created for the game DayZ created by *Bohemia Interractive*.
 The language used is Enforce script.

 "It is an Object-Oriented Scripting Language (OOP) that works with objects and classes and is similar to C# programming language."
 [Quote used, and wiki for syntax reference](https://community.bistudio.com/wiki/DayZ:Enforce_Script_Syntax)